Posts tagged "whatever"

 • August 26, 2004

-with all the recent press about dave matthew’s band’s tour bus dumping waste from the kinzie street bridge, this photo has been getting me a ton of traffic. mostly from bastards linking to it from bulletin boards like this across the web… a google search for “kinzie street bridge” does yield me as the top hit, for some crazy reason.
+with all the recent press about dave matthew’s band’s tour bus dumping waste from the kinzie street bridge, this photo has been getting me a ton of traffic. mostly from bastards linking to it from bulletin boards across the web… a google search for “kinzie street bridge” does yield me as the top hit, for some crazy reason.

 way to go, all you peeps taking credit for my photo. keep up the great work. :)